Nishith Gupta: Leadership and initiatives

 Throughout his career, Gupta has held leadership positions, including the Heisenberg Fellow of German Research Foundation (DFG) at the Humboldt University and Senior Fellow of the Wellcome Trust-DBT (India Alliance).
 He is currently serving as the editorial board member of Animal Diseases, Microbial Cell, and Communications Biology published by Nature Portfolio.

 In 2021, he founded the Intracellular Parasite Education and Research Labs (iPEARL) in the Biological Science division of BITS Pilani and an integrated One Health initiative – Veterinary And Medical Parasite Infection Research Ensemble (VAMPIRE).
 These initiatives seek to support the development of future scientists and leaders and contribute to the advancement of our knowledge about parasitic infections in clinical and veterinary settings.

 Awards and recognition

-In 2010 he was awarded ESCMID research grant for his contribution to the field of clinical microbiology and infectious diseases.
-In 2014, Nishith Gupta received with the Karl Asmund Rudolphi Medal, an award from the German Society for Parasitology.
-In 2015, he received the young scientist award in Microbiology from the Robert Koch Foundation.
-In 2020, he received the Outstanding Potential for Excellence in Research & Academics (OPERA) award from BITS Pilani.
+He was awarded ESCMID research grant for his contribution to the field of clinical microbiology and infectious diseases.
+In 2014, he received with the Karl Asmund Rudolphi Medal, an award from the German Society for Parasitology.
+Following year, he received the young scientist award in Microbiology from the Robert Koch Foundation.
+At BITS Pilani, he received the Outstanding Potential for Excellence in Research & Academics (OPERA) award.
 Banaras Hindu University honoured him with distinguished alumni award in recognition of his achievements in academics and research.
-In 2023, Indian Council of Medical Research awarded him an International Fellowships for Senior Biomedical Scientist in collaboration with the SickKids Hospital and University of Toronto.
+The Indian Council of Medical Research awarded him an International Fellowships for Senior Biomedical Scientist in collaboration with the SickKids Hospital and University of Toronto.